A plane carrying the bodies of 20 Malaysian victims of flight MH17,

 in one piece and not 17 pieces, I’d have thought you were crazy… now of

 “They used her teeth and a ring,” Elsemiek’s father tells us.
-“I told the Family Detectives about the ring.
-She didn’t wear much jewellery but always this ring.
-It had the letters ‘Els’.”
+“I told

 The dedicated “Family Detectives” have been assigned to act as a go-between.
 They provide a buffer between the clinical forensic investigation process and the personal grief of the relatives.

-Hans declined to see Elsemiek’s body – he says “I want to remember the way she was before”
+crash and running the criminal investigation.
+Hans declined to see Elsemiek’s body – he says “I want to remember the way she was before” A shrine for a family of six from Neerkant who died in the MH17 crash

 Western governments suspect that the jet, with 298 people on board, was hit by a Russian surface-to-air missile fired by pro-Russian separatists.
 The rebels and Russia blamed the Ukrainian military for the crash.